redshoga/portfolio-v3/README.md

 Features to be implemented in the future

-- JSON-LD breadcrumb list
+- Add JSON-LD breadcrumb list
-- Individual pages
+- Add individual pages
 - Add related posts to the post page
 - Add paging to the list page
+- Add OGP meta

 ## How to describe images in markdown